+- Routine, primary/preventive care

+- Non-urgent treatment

+- Chronic disease management

-Routine, primary/preventive care Non-urgent treatment For routine, primary/ preventive care or non-urgent treatment, we recommend going to your doctor's office.
+For routine, primary/ preventive care or non-urgent treatment, we recommend going to your doctor's office.
 Your doctor knows you and your health history and has access to your medical records.
 You may also pay the least amount out of pocket.